August 23, 2010

 Thousands of citizens of Bhopal burst terrified into the streets to escape the gas and reach hospitals, although schools were soon overwhelmed and many people agonized for hours while the toxic air penetrated his lungs.

-A subsequent investigation found several security breaches at the plant, where audible alarms were off when the accident occurred, but maintains that the Union Carbide leak was caused by a "deliberate sabotage".
+A subsequent investigation found several security flaws in the plant, where audible alarms were off when the accident occurred, but maintains that the Union Carbide leak was caused by a "deliberate sabotage".

 "Someone deliberately poured water in the storage tank of gas and this caused a massive chain reaction," says Union Carbide on the facts, that got rid of the factory in 1994, which is now owned by Dow Chemical.